camillasidana/FaceAttendance/README.md

 python main.py --stage train
 python main.py --stage attend
 ```
 You must see a box of your name around your face now.
+Your attend has been marked and it gets saved to a csv file in \attendance_logs\ once you close the cam.
+To close the cam, press "q".
 To get the evaluations run :
 ```python
 python main.py --stage eval